Auroratide/auroratide.com/content/posts/a-hierarchy-of-dystopias/content.md

 A **dystopia** is a society where something, somehow, is just _wrong_.
 Often when we think of dystopias, we think of corrupt governments, or of specific examples like George Orwell's _1984_, or Suzanne Collins's _The Hunger Games_.
 They are worlds that are just believable enough to be plausible, a chilling reminder of what life could be like if society is not careful.

-Y'know, sometimes it's fun to think of all the ways a society can go wrong...
+Y'know, sometimes it's fun to think of all the ways a society can go wrong!
+Below I have a list of five interesting dystopian scenarios, forming a sort of hierarchy where each differs from the last.
+It's possible that as you read them, these five categories might become familiar...

-### No Essentials
+### 1) No Essentials

 > _The faucets do not work.
 The shelves of stores are empty.
 You live in a world where people scramble for scraps in a raw battle of survival._